d4rkl04f/VisionWorkshop/1.getting.started/readme.md

 ## Image Processing

 Now let us have some fun with the pixels on the canvas.
 The first step for many computer vision algorithms is actually to remove color from the source image.
-This is because color represents noise to those algorithms and makes it harder to perform object detection and the likes.
+This is because color often represents noise to those algorithms and makes it harder to perform object detection and the likes.

     detect() {
       this.context.drawImage( this.video, 0, 0, this.canvas.width, this.canvas.height );